wtistang/LibertyGettingStarted-Lab/README.md

     As you can see, you could define the include file as optional, so Liberty would not throw an error if the include file is missing.

-8. Click on **onConflict** to see the available attributes for that options.
+8. Click on **onConflict** to see the available attributes for that option.

     <kbd>![image100](./images/media/image100.png)</kbd>